smiluredev/YenOS-Desktop/README.md

-**¥enOS Desktop** is a Remaster of Slax Linux, created as a portfolio project for fun and learning.
+**¥enOS Desktop** is a Remix of Slax Linux, created as a portfolio project for fun and learning.

 **Installation Guide (Slax-style):**